-Another way of inspecting at your bounce rate can be from a perspective of traffic sources.
+Another way of inspecting your bounce rate can be from the perspective of traffic sources.
 What sorts of traffic sources can lead to a low or a high bounce rate?
 Can you decide what the cause of this bounce rate is?
 And if you are running an AdWords campaign, you must examine the bounce rate of that traffic source.

 How do you lower your high bounce rates?

 The only way to lower your bounce rate is to amp up the engagement on your webpage.
 There are two methods of inspecting the bounce rate from a page perspective and a traffic perspective.

 If some traffic sources have higher bounce rates, you have to look at the users’ motives for coming to your website from those sources.
 For instance, you may be running an ad on another site, and most visitors coming to your website via that advertisement bounce, then you are not satisfying their wants or living up to their expectations.
 Ensure you review the ad you are running and see if it suits the page you are showing.
 If not, ensure the webpage is a good follow-up to the advertisement.

 If your page has a high bounce rate even after meeting your visitors’ expectations, you must check out the page itself.
 What is the utility of the page?
 Is there a call-to-action above the fold on the page?
 Does the page invite people to look further at your site?
 Do you have internal links that lead to related posts or pages?
 Do you have a menu that’s easy to use?
 All these are all things you have to examine when optimizing your page.